-These narratives offer a glimpse into what the therapy process may look like—from the concerns that bring someone in, to the tools and methods we might use together.
-Over time, clients often experience meaningful changes: reduced anxiety, clearer boundaries, increased self-confidence, and a greater sense of emotional well-being.
+These narratives offer a glimpse into what therapy can look like—from the concerns that bring someone in, to the tools we might use together, to the kinds of shifts that can happen over time.

 Success Story #1: Preet — Learning to Set Boundaries Without Guilt